orov-io/GoBackbone/README.md

 You can find a .env file example.
 Please, use it if you add configuration values as keys or sensible info.
 The app need 3 variables to run:

-- POSTGRES_CONNECTION: The string to connect to database.
+- __POSTGRES_CONNECTION__: The string to connect to database.
 Leave it empty if your app doesn't need a database conection.
 See the `example.env` file.
-- PORT: application port.
+- __PORT__: application port.
 If you are running the app on an google app engine, this variable is not needed.
-- ENV: The environment.
+- __ENV__: The environment.
 Generally, one of [local, dev, prod].
 You can add as environments as you want.

+### Using firebase

+If you want to use the firebase authentication system, you have two ways to use it:

+- Put the firebase JSON credential in the App root, and name it 'firebase_credential.json'

+- If you use gcloud, leave the 'firebase_credential.json' file on one gcloud storage bucket and provide the bucked name in the '.env' file.
+Use the __GCLOUD_STORAGE_BUCKET__ variable to do this.

 ### Serving statics

 #### Assets

-To serve static assets, you must ensure that a folder called 'assets' exits at root level and is not empty.
+To serve static assets, you must ensure that a folder called `assets` exits at root level and is not empty.
 App will autoload and serve this assets for you.

 #### Templates

-To load templates to use later with gin, you must ensure that a folder callet 'templates' exist at root level and is not empty.
-All templates expect have the '.gohtml' extension.
+To load templates to use later with gin, you must ensure that a folder callet `templates` exist at root level and is not empty.
+All templates expect have the `.gohtml` extension.
 Templates will be available trought gin-gonic.

 ### Serving endpoints

-You need to load your endpoints in 'service/routes.go' file.
+You need to load your endpoints in `service/routes.go` file.
 A _non secure_ ping route example is provided.
-To maintain code cleanliness, use a function for each logical group of your API endpoints(see the addRoutes auxiliar function and ad here your routes groups).
+To maintain code cleanliness, use a function for each logical group of your API endpoints (see the addRoutes auxiliar function and ad here your routes groups).

 ### Migrations